Counselor resources

 Write for your audience.
 While a college recommendation letter is a formal communication, avoid writing one so dry and stiff that it can't hold attention.
 At the same time, don't be too informal, as if the admissions professional reading it is your friend.
 It might help to remember that the admissions officer reading your recommendation letter will probably be a millennial – plan your writing accordingly.

 Ideally, make the letter concise without leaving anything important out: a compact recommendation letter will have more impact than a longer one.
 Keeping it short and straightforward will force you to focus on what's truly important and make your points as directly and forcefully as possible.
+This is part of the best way to write a letter of recommendation.

-The ideal format for a letter of recommendation
+The Ideal Format for a Letter of Recommendation

 Trevor Rusert, Director of College Counseling at Chadwick International School, suggests having these four sections in your organized narrative recommendation letter: